linux-system-roles/tox-lsr/README.md

   to figure out how long to sleep after creating the snapshot.
 The default value is `1` second.
 The corresponding environment variable is `LSR_QEMU_POST_SNAP_SLEEP_TIME`.
+* `--batch-file` and `--batch-report` - see below
+* `--log-file` - by default, output from ansible and other commands go to stdout/stderr - if you pass in a path to a file, the logs will be written to this file - the file is opened with `"a"` so if you want a new file you should remove it first.
+The corresponding environment variable is `LSR_QEMU_LOG_FILE`.
+* `--log-level` - default is `warning`.
+The corresponding environment variable is `LSR_QEMU_LOG_LEVEL`.
+It is recommended to use `info` if you are using `--batch-file` so you can see what it is doing.
+* `--tests-dir` - this is used to specify the directory where the main test playbook is located, usually the directory containing the `provision.fmf` used for the test.  `runqemu` allows specifying multiple playbooks to run.
+By default the tests directory is the directory of the first playbook.
+However, in some cases you may need to specify setup playbooks to run before the test.  e.g.
+  `runqemu ... save-state.yml /path/to/tests/tests_1.yml ...`
+  In that case, you need to tell `runqemu` where is the main `tests` directory:
+  `runqemu --tests-dir  /path/to/tests ... save-state.yml /path/to/tests/tests_1.yml ...`
+  The corresponding environment variable is `LSR_QEMU_TESTS_DIR`.
+* `--artifacts` - The path of the directory containing the VM provisioner log files.
+  By default this is `artifacts/` and `artifacts.snap/` in the current directory.
+  The corresponding environment variable is `LSR_QEMU_ARTIFACTS`.

 Each additional command line argument is passed through to ansible-playbook, so it must either be an argument or a playbook.
 If you want to pass both arguments